Facts About Ostomy Pouching Systems

 With this type of system, the skin barrier is permanently attached to the pouch, so it’s a single unit.
 When changing a one-piece pouching system, the pouch and skin barrier are removed together.
 The system is simple to apply – just peel and stick.
 Another advantage is that it lies flatter against the skin and may show less under clothing.
 If you happen to have a bulge or hernia near your stoma, you may get the best fit with a one-piece pouch.

 Two-piece pouching system

 This system is the most versatile.
 It includes a skin barrier and pouch as two separate pieces.
 The plastic ring, or flange, in a two-piece system, connects the two parts together, making it easy to unsnap and discard the pouch.
 The two-piece pouching system allows you to change your pouch while the skin barrier stays in place on your body.
-You can wear different pouches depending on your activity level – for example, changing to a smaller pouch for sports or intimacy.
+Plus, you can wear different pouches depending on your activity level.
+For example, changing to a smaller pouch for sports or intimacy.

 Here’s a quick rundown of some of the factors to consider when choosing a pouching system.

 A one-piece system might be right for you if…